Configure an ENI

 2. Set the metric parameter of the default route for each ENI in the route table as needed.

 i.
 Set the metric parameter based on the gateway address of the subnet where the target ENI resides.
 You can query the gateway address of subnets in the VPC console or on the target KEC instance.
+To query the gateway addresses of subnets on the target KEC instance, run the ip addr command.

 image.png